 Individual Objectives.
 Individual personal objectives specific to each executive officer position were set at the start of the fiscal year.
-At the end of the fiscal year, the Chief Executive Officer evaluated the performance of the other NEOs against those personal objectives, taking into account the extent to which the goals were met, unforeseen financial, operational and strategic issues of the Company, and any other information deemed relevant.
+At the end of the fiscal year, the Chief Executive Officer evaluated the performance of the other NEOs against those personal objectives, taking into account the extent to which the goals were met, unforeseen financial, operational and strategic issues experienced by the Company, and any other information deemed relevant.
 The Committee reviewed and approved this performance evaluation and evaluated the performance of the Chief Executive Officer in a similar manner with input from the full Board.
 Based on the results of this review, the Committee determined the amount of awards, if any, made in connection with an executive's attainment of the executive's individual objectives.

-2021 Annual Incentive Payout.
-The Committee met in February 2022 to determine whether the Company's 2021 performance merited payment to the NEOs under the annual cash incentive plan, and, if so, to determine the amount of such incentive awards.
+2022 Annual Incentive Payout.
+The Committee met in February 2023 to determine whether the Company's 2022 performance merited payment to the NEOs under the annual cash incentive plan, and, if so, to determine the amount of such incentive awards.

-- Corporate Performance Component: Income from continuing operations was a record \$159.3 million, which resulted in a payout of 300% of the total target Corporate Performance annual incentive opportunity. - Individual Performance: The Committee also considered performance against the individual objectives set for the NEOs.
-In 2021, those individual objectives encompassed: - Contributions to meeting established strategic and operational goals; - Contributions to succession and talent development initiatives; - Continuous improvement of business and functional operations; and - Personal development in areas of leadership, planning and teamwork.
+- Corporate Performance Component: Income from continuing operations was a record \$266.0 million, which resulted in a payout of 300% of the total target Corporate Performance annual incentive opportunity. - Individual Performance: The Committee also considered performance against the individual objectives set for the NEOs.
+In 2022, those individual objectives encompassed: - Contributions to meeting established strategic and operational goals; - Contributions to succession and talent development initiatives; - \circ $\;$ Continuous improvement of business and functional operations; and - Personal development in areas of leadership, planning and teamwork.

-Additionally, the Committee also considered each executives contribution to successfully managing the Company's operations and resources through the significant and unprecedented challenges caused by the COVID-19 pandemic.
-After a performance appraisal of each executive officer and a review of their achievement of the personal goals which had been set for them, Mr. Schmitt recommended to the Committee an achievement of 94%, 93%, 106% and 95% of target for Ms. Garbrick and Messrs.
-Ruble, Schara and Hance, respectively, which they approved.
-The Compensation Committee evaluated the performance of Mr. Schmitt in a similar manner.
+After a performance appraisal of each executive officer and a review of their achievement of the personal goals that had been set for them, Mr. Schmitt recommended to the Committee an achievement of 88%, 107%, 93% and 96% of target for Ms. Garbrick and Messrs.
+Ruble, Hance and Mitchin, respectively, which they approved.
+The Committee evaluated the performance of Mr. Schmitt in a similar manner.
 In addition to the factors mentioned above, Mr. Schmitt's individual performance objectives also encompassed long-term strategic planning initiatives.
-Based on its review, the Committee determined that Mr. Schmitt achieved 100% of target for the Individual Performance component for 2021.
+Based on its review, the Committee determined that Mr. Schmitt achieved 103% of target for the Individual Performance component for 2022.